epfl-ada/ada-2021-project-therealabracadabra/README.md

 <a href="https://www.statista.com/chart/21328/party-affiliation-by-news-source/" title="Infographic: Party Affiliation Defines News Sources | Statista"><img src="https://cdn.statcdn.com/Infographic/images/normal/21328.jpeg" alt="Infographic: Party Affiliation Defines News Sources | Statista" width="50%" height="auto" align="center" style="width: 50%; height: auto !important; max-width:960px;-ms-interpolation-mode: bicubic;"/></a>

 First of all, the data has to be wrangled.
 A check-up has to be made, to clean the dataset and remove any anomaly.
-If there were lines containing NaN or 0 they will be removed as well as duplicates.
+No lines containing NaN or 0 were found for the data of the 2020 but they will be removed as well as duplicates if they are found for the other years.
+Besides, some coherence checks were done to the data, such as a search to see if the speaker of the quotation is indeed the person that has the higher probability of having generated the quotation.
 A new column with the journal name should be added, because the raw data only has the website URL, and this will make it simpler to process the data.

 Once these modifications are made, we can start analysing it.